Soniaprogram/UFOs/README.md

 Describe to Dana how someone might use the new webpage by walking her through the process of using the search criteria.
 Use images of your webpage during the filtering process to support your explanation.

 There is a description of how to perform a search, with images.

+To perform a search, you would go to the Filter Search section on the left and type in a date, city, state, country, and/or shape.
+The data will filter

 # ![img]()